Representative money

-In 1895 economist Joseph Shield Nicholson wrote that credit expansion and contraction was in fact the expansion and contraction of representative money.
+In 1895, English economist, Joseph Shield Nicholson wrote that credit expansion and contraction was in fact the expansion and contraction of representative money.

 In 1934 economist William Howard Steiner wrote that the term was used "at one time to signify that a certain amount of bullion was stored in the Treasury while the equivalent paper in circulation" represented the bullion.